This site contains affiliate links to products. We may receive a commission for purchases made through these links.

 Since I always have a lot of vegetables in my fridge and freezer, I pick several.
 Then I steam, chop, and add them to the hollowed-out hull of the “boat.”
 There’s something satisfying about filling these little vessels of goodness.

 They’re also good with seafood or shredded chicken, pork, or beef.
 If you use any shredded meat, you can season it with salsa, Italian sauce, barbecue, or any of your favorite marinades.
+You can also make a vegetarian zucchini boat by filling it with veggies.
+For vegan, use a cheese substitute.

 Additionally, I enjoy a variety of different seasonings with zucchini.
 Some of my favorites include Old Bay Seasoning, the organic seasoning blend I get from Costco, Italian seasoning, and chili powder.
 Although I’ve never made zucchini boats with curry, I’m sure they would be delicious served with rice.